 Next Friday is Penarth’s Handmade Market Evening Special at the Paget Rooms.
 A great opportunity to hop in on your way home from work, have a browse and buy some fantastic gifts from a wonderful range of sellers!

 And this year the very exciting Etsy Local markets are rolling out around the country, and in South Wales we have our very own!
 On December 4th some of the best Etsy-ers around will be at the Tramshed in Cardiff selling our wares.
 You can see a list of who will be there on the Cardiff & Valleys Etsy team site here.

 I thought for this post that I would do another bit of a guide, the last one was so fun!
 I have developed an insane collection of sewing materials over the years but here I would like to focus on my essential stitching supplies, that have stayed the same, in the same little lunchbox for almost 10 years now!

-2. Pins – And handmade pincushion (I’m making loads more of these so they’ll be for sale soon!)
+2. Pins – And handmade pincushion (I’m selling loads of these in the shop!)